Tenino, Washington: Tenino City Park

+In July 2026, the Tenino Veterans Honor Roll Memorial Wall was officially dedicated at the park.
+The effort, which took over a decade, was funded by donations from residents and various veterans groups.
+The memorial wall, 7 ft in height and 13 ft long, was constructed out of Tenino sandstone as well as other various rock, such as Wilkeson sandstone, Pennsylvania Bluestone, and granite.
+Carvers from a Tenino guild helped to install the monument which is located outside the entrance to the quarry pool.
+The wall replaced an original veterans monument that honored graduates of Tenino High School who served in wartime.
+Made of wood, the original memorial had eventually deteriorated.

 Media

-Tenino once had a local newspaper called the Independent.
+Tenino once had a local newspaper known as The Independent.
 The independent movie, The Mountain, with Jeff Goldblum, was partially filmed in Tenino.

 Infrastructure

 Tenino is situated along the old route of Highway 99 which bisected the town.
 The community's fortunes and growth waned, with traffic being diverted away from Tenino after the construction of Interstate 5 in the 1950s and 1960s.

 Into the 2000s, Tenino was bereft of a local sewer system with most residences and businesses relying on septic.
 A master plan for a centralized system, including a waste treatment facility, was introduced by the town council in 2002.

 The community is served by ruralTRANSIT, a free bus service provided by the Thurston Regional Planning Council.
 The transportation system into South Thurston County has been in place since the mid-2000s and provides access to other transit operations, including Intercity Transit and Lewis County Transit.